๐Ÿ–‹๏ธEnglish Prose Style

 Behavioral Evidence: Showing Through Action

-The classic writing advice "show, don't tell" points to indirect characterization—revealing character through observable behavior that readers must interpret.
+The classic writing advice "show, don't tell" points to indirect characterization: revealing character through observable behavior that readers must interpret.
 This approach creates complexity and demands active reading.

 Actions and Behavior

-• Choices under pressure reveal moral values and priorities more reliably than any stated belief—what characters do matters more than what they say they value
+• Choices under pressure reveal moral values and priorities more reliably than any stated belief.
+What characters do matters more than what they say they value.

-• Patterns vs. exceptions create meaning: habitual behaviors establish baseline character, while deviations signal development or hidden depths
+• Patterns vs. exceptions create meaning: habitual behaviors establish a baseline character, while deviations signal development or hidden depths

-• Consequences and responses to actions drive plot while simultaneously deepening characterization; the two are inseparable
+• Consequences and responses to actions drive plot while simultaneously deepening characterization; the two are inseparable in well-crafted prose

 Dialogue